General guide to the Bachelor's degree programme

 The second year (B2)

-During the second year, you will work on developing the knowledge and skills to analyse different art forms (literature, music, image) you acquired in the first year.
+During the the second year, you will work on developing the knowledge and skills to analyse different art forms (literature, music, image) you acquired in the first year.
 You will also focus more intensively on different aspects of art and culture from several parts of the world, such as the United States and the Hispanic world.
 B2 students have a critical attitude and are capable of making connections independently and understanding the relevant contexts and backgrounds.
-In the second semester of this year you can freely chose 3 courses from a list of 7 (of which 5 are in English and 2 in Dutch).
 The courses in this year will teach you how to interpret, compare and explain artistic and cultural objects and issues and formulate, explain and understand your own perspectives and those of others.

 N.B.: Some courses in the second year have prerequisites.
 This means that you have to have completed specific courses of the first year in order to be allowed to take some of the second year courses.